skip to content

 Aims

-1. to introduce students to the application of mathematical modelling in the analysis of biological systems including populations of molecules, cells and organisms;
+1. introduce students to the application of mathematical modelling in the analysis of biological systems including populations of molecules, cells and organisms;

-2. to show how mathematics, statistics and computing can be used in an integrated way to analyse biological systems;
+2. show how mathematics, statistics and computing can be used in an integrated way to analyse biological systems;

-3. to develop students' skills in algebraic manipulation, the calculus of linear and non-linear differential equations, mathematical modelling, linear algebra, probability and statistical methods;
+3. develop students' skills in algebraic manipulation, the calculus of linear and non-linear differential equations, mathematical modelling, linear algebra, probability and statistical methods;

 Learning outcomes